MrLixm/MrLixm.github.io/content/blog/opendrt.rst

-With the Academy Color Encoding System (ACES) becoming omnipresent more and more, it would be worth keeping in mind that it's not the only solution to have a good color-managed pipeline.
+With the Academy Color Encoding System (ACES) becoming omnipresent more and more, it would be worth keeping in mind that it's not the only solution to have a good color-managed pipeline (let's keep that for a future article) .
 I'm not going to try to go too far and stick to the title even tho there is a lot to discuss on the topic.

 If most people get into ACES, it's mainly for its "filmic" looks (provided by the RRT), rather than having a full color-managed workflow.